juanlurie/ngx-suite/README.md

 ```

 ### Step two
-Map the component so that easy-suite knows which component to render when the field is requested from the fluent api.
+Map the component so that ngx-suite knows which component to render when the field is requested from the fluent api.

 Under the directives folder open the easy-form-field.component.ts file.
 This is just a switch.